 Everyone is looking for ways to make or save extra money, so I thought it’d be a good idea to share all of the best cashback apps I use to help me optimize my everyday spending.
 If you use all of the apps I write about in this post, you’ll put yourself in a pretty good position to optimize your everyday spending.

 Before we get started with all of the best cashback apps that I use, let me first talk a little bit about how I approach spending.
-My philosophy with spending money goes like this – anytime I have to spend money on something, I want to do so in a way that will get me the most return on my spend.
+My philosophy with spending money goes like this – anytime I have to spend money on something, I want to do so in a way that will get me the most return on my spending.
 That’s one of the main reasons that I open up a new credit card every few months.
 By doing that, I’m able to get money back in the form of hefty credit card signup bonuses, which I can then use for free travel, all while spending the same money I’d already be spending anyway.

-Note that the apps I talk about in this post differ from the receipt apps that require you to take a picture of your receipt in order to earn cash back.
+Note that the apps I talk about in this post differ from the receipt apps that require you to take a picture of your receipt to earn cashback.
 I’ve always found that those kinds of apps – Ibotta, for example – took me too much time for what I was getting in return, plus I didn’t like the fact that those kinds of apps required me to buy specific things at the store.
 However, I do use and recommend using ReceiptPal, ReceiptHog, and FetchRewards to take pictures of your grocery store receipts – I find those apps very easy to use since they let you take pictures of any receipt, and the money you earn from those apps surprisingly adds up over time.

 The Best Cashback Apps

 If you’re just looking for a list of the best cashback apps, here’s what I recommend (I use every single one of these apps personally).
 Make sure to read through the rest of the post to learn more about why I recommend each of these apps.

 Best Cashback Apps:

 - Drop (Get 1,000 points when you sign up using my link)